DarioJAlvarez/Celery-POC/README.md

 ## What is Celery
 Celery is a task queue that is used to distribute work along threads or machines.
 A task's queue input is an unit of work called task.
 Celery communicates via messages, usually using a broker to mediate between clients and workers.
+Someone demanding the execution of a task is the 'producer' and the executor is the 'worker'.

 ## Broker
 Celery requires a solution to send and receive messages; usually this comes in the form of a separate service called a message broker.